Gender pay reporting

 how effectively talent is being maximised and rewarded.

 2. Period covered

-This statement relates to the financial year 1st April 2020 – 31st March 2021 and is based on a snapshot of employee data on 5th April 2021 to be reported by 4th April 2022.
+This statement relates to the financial year 1st April 2021 – 31st March 2022 and is based on a snapshot of employee data on 5th April 2022.

 Persons within the organisation with responsibility for managing NASA’s Gender Pay Reporting:

 Pippa Elsey (HR Director)

 Amy Kightley (Associate Director)

 Teja Boocock (Payroll Executive)

 Their duties include: